Absoler/varviewer/README.md

 2. execute `./bin/extracter <binary-to-extract> -o <json-file>`, the json file contains organized debug info to feed the analysis module, besides there are also some debug option(s)
     + `-r` for print raw dwarf expression
     + `-nc` for only print complex expressions
-    + `-fde` for print CFA info, and `--no-traverse` for avoidance of fully traversing, and quickly print other info
+    + `-fde` for print CFA info
+    + `--no-traverse` for avoidance of fully traversing, and quickly print other info
+    + `-omm` for output struct member's member in a single json, or in a single json will only output its own member

 ### analysis